MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 Specifies the hostname to be expected in the server's certificate when [encryption](../../database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine.md) is negotiated, if it's different from the default value derived from Addr/Address/Server.

-### IpAddressPreference (v18.1+)
+### IpAddressPreference

-Allows the user to specify what type of IP Address they want to prioritize connecting with.
-WIth the possible options being "IpAddress= [ IPv4First | IPv6First | UsePlatformDefault]."
-UsePlatformDefault connects with the first successful address found.
-Not specifying or using a previous version of the driver will default to
+Available starting with version 18.1, this option allows the user to specify the type of IP Address they want to prioritize for connections.
+The possible options are "IpAddress= [ IPv4First | IPv6First | UsePlatformDefault]."
+UsePlatformDefault connects to addresses in the order they are provided by the system call to resolve the server name.
+The default value is IPv4First, which corresponds to the behavior in previous versions.
-IPv4First.

-### ServerCertificate (v18.1+)
+### ServerCertificate

-When using the strict encryption mode, the **ServerCertificate** keyword can be used to specify the path to a certificate file to match against the SQL Server TLS/SSL certificate.
+Available starting with version 18.1, this option can be used with the strict encryption mode.
+The **ServerCertificate** keyword is used to specify the path to a certificate file to match against the SQL Server TLS/SSL certificate.
 The accepted certificate formats are PEM, DER, and CER.
 If specified, the SQL Server certificate is checked by seeing if the **ServerCertificate** provided is an exact match.

 ### SQL_COPT_SS_ACCESS_TOKEN